Gabriela-Nunez/Gabriela-Nunez/README.md

 # Hi there 👋, my name is Gabriela

-🔭 I’m currently a student at BloomTech Institute of Technology.
+🔭 I’m a student at BloomTech Institute of Technology.

  🌱 I’m currently perfecting my learning in Javascrip, React, CSS, HTML.